These Little Known Countries are not Internationally Recognised

 The Sahrawi Arab Democratic Republic (SADR) is a partially recognized state that controls a thin strip of land along the western side of the Sahara Desert, between Morocco to the north and Mauritania to the south.
 The SADR is recognized by other African countries through membership in the African Union (AU), but not by any other major global organization.

 The only place that is officially not part of Moldova, Transnistria has a history of independence dating back to the mid-20th century.
-During World War II, Transnistrian forces fought alongside Nazi Germany and the Soviet Union on sides (German and Romanian respectively) that eventually won the war.
+During World War II, Transnistrian forces fought alongside Nazi Germany and the Soviet Union on sides (German and Romanian, respectively), which eventually won the war.
 The conflict has been frozen due to Russia’s annexation of Crimea in 2014.

 Palestine (State of Palestine)